Morris-be/imaginemo/public/writeups/supercluster/supercluster.md

 Kubernetes API server in all versions allows an attacker who is able to create a ClusterIP service and set the spec.externalIPs field, to intercept traffic to that IP address [...]
 ```

-Nice, so let's first figure out what the IP address of `static.cscg.live` is so we can create a service with it's external IPs:
+Nice, so let's first figure out what the IP address of `static.cscg.live` is so we can create a service with its external IPs:
 ```
 # === commands ===
 ctf:~$ dig static.cscg.live